konstantin-kuzovkin/architecture-portfolio/02-event-driven-architecture/README.md

-## Event-Driven Architecture with Kafka
+# Event-Driven Architecture with Kafka

-Overview
+## Overview

 This case study demonstrates the design of an event-driven integration architecture using Apache Kafka as the messaging platform.

 The architecture focuses on reliable asynchronous communication between independently deployed services.

 The case addresses message delivery semantics, consumer behaviour, duplicate processing, ordering, retries, dead-letter handling, schema evolution and observability.

-> **Portfolio note:** This is a sanitized and reconstructed architecture case.
-It does not contain confidential information, production topic names, customer data or proprietary implementation details.

 ## Business Problem